sozip/sozip-spec/sozip_specification.md

 ## Limitations

 * Compression efficiency is reduced by the flushes done to isolate chunks.
-  The larger the chunk size, the most efficient the compression, but the less efficient random seeking.
+  The larger the chunk size, the more efficient the compression, but random seeking will be less efficient due to more data being decompressed.

-* SOZip inherits all the limitations of the base ZIP format: in particular update in place of a SOZip optimized file requires rewriting the whole ZIP, or appending the updated version of the modified file at the end of the ZIP (with modification of the corresponding central header record).
+* SOZip inherits all the limitations of the base ZIP format: in particular update in place of a SOZip optimized file requires rewriting the entire ZIP, or appending the updated version of the modified file at the end of the ZIP (with modification of the corresponding central header record).